 A prosthetic eye that can see and an electric version of Concorde…just some of the 3D inventions created by students to coincide with British Science Week

-Solutions to real world problems are being designed by year 7s at Futures Institute as part of the school’s unique Applied Transdisciplinary Learning (ATL) curriculum.
+Solutions to real world problems are being designed by year 7s on the Futures Institute pathway as part of the school’s unique Applied Transdisciplinary Learning (ATL) curriculum.

 The projects follows the Aspirations Trust’s unique ‘No Limits’ year 7 curriculum.
 This involves students applying what they have learnt in the classroom to real-world projects that cross subject disciplines, known as Applied Transdisciplinary Learning (ATL).
 Teamwork, idea collaboration and creating projects that address real world situations are key aspects of ATL.